heyphilllie/theTechBookRepo/README.md

 **TL;DR Click [here](books.md) to take a shortcut and browse through the books that already have been submitted.**

+Keep in mind, the list is constant work in progress, which is updated continuously.

-## How
+## The Idea

 The idea is to summarize the most recommended books in tech into one repository.
 From decentralized lists all over the web to centralized list (web app) with still keeping it as simple as possible.

-**For contribution details see the [contribution file](contribution.md).**

-**On the technical side**

-- Github Repository to store the data and make contributions easy
+We are using this Github Repository to store the data and make contributions easy. **For contribution details see the [contribution file](contribution.md).**

-    - Contributing / submitting a book via PR
-- web page hosted on GitHub *(for the time being)*
+## What's next

+We'll be building a wep app around this Repository.
+I mean, who doesn't like a fancy-schmancy layout?

-- using a static site generator to update the front end
-- integrating Solr as the built-in search
+We are thinking about using a static site generator to update the front end and integrating Solr as the built-in search.

-**On the front end side**
+**Open To-Dos**

 - displaying books with basic info (as mentioned in the intro)
 - organized through categories / sub-categories